Alec Baldwin reveals how he fired weapon that killed Rust cinematographer

 ‘I let go of the hammer and the gun goes off’: Alec Baldwin admits firing weapon that killed Rust cinematographer but insists he did not pull trigger

-‘I might have killed myself if i thought i was responsible’
+‘I might have killed myself if I thought I was responsible’

 Alec Baldwin has revealed for the first time how he fired the gun that killed cinematographer Halyna Hutchins – saying he released the pistol’s hammer, after being asked to enact a shooting scene by her.

-In an interview in which he switched from appearing overwhelmed by emotion to defiance, the 63-year-old actor said he had no idea a live round was in the weapon he was carrying on set, or as he practiced aiming it.
+In an interview in which he switched from appearing overwhelmed by emotion to sheer defiance, the 63-year-old actor said he had no idea a live round was in the weapon he was carrying on the set of the film Rust, or as he practised aiming it.

-Speaking to ABC News, Baldwin said Hutchins, the film’s director of photography, had told him to point the gun in her direction, somewhere that was “right below her armpit”.
+Speaking to ABC News, Baldwin said Hutchins, the film’s director of photography, had told him to point the gun in her direction, somewhere he indicated was “right below her armpit”.

-“I said to her, ‘In this scene, I’m going to cock the gun, do you want to see that’, Baldwin said.
-He said that Hutchins told him to cock the gun, he said.
+“I said to her, ‘In this scene, I’m going to cock the gun, do you want to see that’,” Baldwin said.
+He said that Hutchins told him to cock the gun.

 “I let go of the hammer and the gun goes off.
 I never pulled the trigger,” he said

-Baldwin told ABC anchor George Stephanopoulos he had seen nothing on the set of the Western film, Rust, being filmed in Santa Fe, New Mexico, that led him to think there were any safety issues.
+Baldwin told ABC anchor George Stephanopoulos he had seen nothing on the set of the Western being filmed in Santa Fe, New Mexico, that led him to think there were any safety issues.

-“We both assumed the gun was empty other than those, you know, dummy rounds,” Baldwin said of the Oct 21 shooting.
-He said he had been handed the gun by a crew member and told it was safe.
+“We both assumed the gun was empty other than those, you know, dummy rounds,” Baldwin said of the 21 October shooting.
+He said he had been handed the gun by a crew member and informed it was safe.

 He rejected the claims of some actors, including George Clooney, who said he himself should have checked the weapon had no rounds in it.